UselessSolutions/BTA_Babric_LegacyUI/README.md

 A UI overhaul mod for BTA, designed with controllers in mind!
 Brings back that legacy console feel with its own style!

+Thanks to PedroThePanda64 for creating the Better than Legacy Logo!

 ## Installation

 ### Add the BTA Babric instance: https://github.com/Turnip-Labs/babric-instance-repo/releases/tag/v1.7.7.0_02